 Sign up now!

-4Six states account for 59% of unauthorized immigrants: California, Texas, Florida, New York, New Jersey and Illinois.
+4Six states account for 58% of unauthorized immigrants: California, Texas, Florida, New York, New Jersey and Illinois.
 But individual states have experienced different trends.
-From 2009 to 2014, the unauthorized immigrant population decreased in seven states: Alabama, California, Georgia, Illinois, Kansas, Nevada and South Carolina.
-In all of them, the decline was due to a decrease in unauthorized immigrants from Mexico.
-In six states, the unauthorized immigrant population rose over the same time period: Louisiana, Massachusetts, New Jersey, Pennsylvania, Virginia and Washington.
-In all of these but Louisiana, the increases were due to growth in unauthorized immigrant populations from nations other than Mexico.
-(In Louisiana, the overall increase was driven by an increase in Mexican unauthorized immigrants.)
+From 2007 to 2016, the unauthorized immigrant population decreased in a dozen states: Alabama, Arizona, Arkansas, California, Florida, Illinois, Michigan, Nevada, New Jersey, New Mexico, New York and Oregon.
+In three states, the unauthorized immigrant population rose over the same period: Louisiana, Maryland and Massachusetts.

-5A rising share of unauthorized immigrants have lived in the U.S. for at least a decade.
-About two-thirds (66%) of adults in 2014 had been in the U.S. at least that long, compared with 41% in 2005.
-A declining share of unauthorized immigrants have lived in the U.S. for less than five years – 14% of adults in 2014, compared with 31% in 2005.
-In 2014, unauthorized immigrant adults had lived in the U.S. for a median of 13.6 years, meaning that half had been in the country at least that long.
-Only 7% of Mexican unauthorized immigrants had been in the U.S. for less than five years in 2014, compared with 22% of those from all other countries.
+5A rising share of unauthorized immigrants have lived in the U.S. for more than a decade.
+About two-thirds (66%) of unauthorized immigrant adults in 2016 had been in the U.S. more than 10 years, compared with 41% in 2007.
+A declining share of unauthorized immigrants have lived in the U.S. for less than five years – 18% of adults in 2016, compared with 30% in 2007.
+In 2016, unauthorized immigrant adults had lived in the U.S. for a median of 14.8 years, meaning that half had been in the country at least that long.

-To learn more: Explore unauthorized immigrant population trends for states, birth countries and regions, and see an interactive map and detailed table showing our latest estimates of the unauthorized immigrant population by state.
+To learn more: Explore unauthorized immigrant population trends for states, birth countries and regions.

 Note: This post was originally published on Nov.
-18, 2014, and has been updated to include more recent data.
+18, 2014, and has been updated.